 - Women should have, throughout all stages in life, a reasonable expectation to enjoy sex.

-Gynecologists like Dr. Tomlin find there is a lack of understanding that women should be able to find sexual health rewarding – in middle or postmenopausal years as well as when young – and that doctors are here to help.
+Gynecologists like Dr. Tomlin find there is a lack of understanding that women should be able to find sex rewarding – in middle or postmenopausal years as well as when young.

 - Mental health conditions such as depression and anxiety.